cmpxchg16/go-sslterminator/README.md

 ================

 Very simple (Thanks to Go!)
 SSL terminator proxy.
-Use it when you need to terminate the SSL sessions transparently as a MITM interceptor to read the plain raw data.
+Use it when you need to terminate SSL sessions transparently as a MITM interceptor to read the plain raw data.

 Usage